Professor Paul Elkington BA, BM, BCh, FRCP, PhD

 - Related links

-Dr Paul Elkington is Associate Professor in Respiratory Medicine within Medicine at the University of Southampton.
+Paul Elkington is Professor of Respiratory Medicine at the University of Southampton within the Faculty of Medicine.
 He leads a research group studying pulmonary tuberculosis, specifically identifying how infection destroys the lungs and how this can lead to new diagnostic tests and treatments to combat the global pandemic.

 Tuberculosis continues to kill four thousand people every single day.
 We conduct cross-disciplinary research using bioengineering approaches to identify new diagnostic and therapeutic strategies